MustafaMoneer/bot-microsoft-connector/README.md

 ## Go further

-Here is the heart of your bot, this function is called everytime your bot receive a message.
+Here is the heart of your bot.
+The following function is called every time your bot receives a message.
-'res' is full of precious informations:
+'res' is full of precious information:

-* use **res.memory('knowledge')** to access a knowledge you just got in the input like a mail, a datetime etc...
+* use **res.memory('knowledge')** to access a knowledge you just got in the input like a email address, a datetime etc...
 * use **res.action** to get the current action according to your bot builder flow
 * in **action**, you can find a done boolean to know if this action is complete according to the requirements (ex: booking need to signin, signin needs a login)
 * use **res.reply()** to get the reply you've set for this action
-* use **res.replies** to get an array containing the reply set for the action && the following one if the next action can be done
+* use **res.replies** to get an array containing the reply set for the action && the following one if the next action is complete
 * use **res.nextActions** to get an array of all the following actions

 For more information, please read the [SDK NodeJS documentation](https://github.com/RecastAI/SDK-NodeJS)